AmirAttoun/natsumi_theme_installer/README.md

-# Natsumi Browser Theme Installer - Instructions
+# Natsumi Browser Theme Installer

 This guide explains how to install the Natsumi theme for Zen Browser on both Windows 11 and macOS platforms.